salmaghabri/PFA-wiki/content/Object Detection and Pose Ectimation/YOLO9 as detector.md

+---
+draft: true
+---

 # In AlphaPose model a detector

 In teh section the goal is to deduce an abstract general representation of a detector

 ## api of detectors

-A good first step is to take a look at ``detector/apis.py``: the api of detectors.
+A good first step is to take a look at `detector/apis.py`: the api of detectors.

 ### get_detector

 ```python
 def get_detector(opt=None):
     if opt.detector == 'yolo':